google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/sending-messages.md

 (`p256ecdsa=applicationServerKey`) is the public key created by your app server.
 Both must be base64 url encoded.
 Notice the  comma separating the two parts of the Crypto-Key.

-Note: A bug in Chrome 52 requires that a semicolor be used to separate the parts of the Cyrpto-Key, instead of a comma.
+Note: A bug in Chrome 52 requires that a semicolon be used to separate the parts of the Cyrpto-Key, instead of a comma.

 ### Authorization header {: #authorization-header }